128technology/docs/docs/cc_fips_software_upgrades.md

 ## Software Upgrades

-To determine the current version of software running on your Conductor or Router, run the following command from the Conductor PCLI:
+To determine the current version of software running on your Conductor or Router, run the following command from the Conductor CLI:

 [`show system version`](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/cli_reference#show-system-version)

-Use this information if you upgrading to a newer software version **after having installed** SSR Version 6.2.3-14R2.
+Use this information if you upgrading to a newer software version **after having installed** SSR Version 6.2.3-14-R2.
 This is the initial Common Criteria compliant SSR software release.

 The SSR Software packages are available from the Juniper Networks public servers using the **username and token provided to you.** During the upgrade process, your SSR uses this information to securely access the download location.
 Depending on your upgrade selection, the following location is accessed by the upgrade process: